-The Indian Forest College at Dehradun started in 1926 and 12 students, including 2 probationers selected by the Government of India, attended the first course held during 1926-28.
-The course continued until 1932, when it had to be closed down due to lack of demand for officers.
+The Indian Forest College (IFC) at Dehradun started in 1926 and 12 students, including 2 probationers selected by the Government of India, attended the first course held during 1926-28.
+The course continued until 1932, when it had to be closed down due to a lack of demand for officers.

 The proposal to constitute a Provincial Service was first mooted in 1891 with a view to meet the increased demand for trained officers at a comparatively lower cost.
 This service was to form a link between the Imperial Service and the Subordinate Executive Service.
 In the early years of the inauguration of service, young men mostly of European extraction came into the Service but instructions were soon issued to confine recruitment to the promotion of Rangers of proved meritorious service only.

 The training of the gazetted officers of the Forest Department remained suspended from 1933 to 1938 when demand for training such officers arose again.
 Forest was by then a transferred subject under the control of the various provinces and princely states and recruitment to the Indian Forest Service had ceased.
-Superior Forest Service were created in the States to replace the Indian Forest Service and a course of training for these officers was started in 1938 at the Forest Research Institute, Dehradun.
+Superior Forest Service was created in the States to replace the Indian Forest Service and a course of training for these officers was started in 1938 at the Forest Research Institute, Dehradun.
 The first batch consisted of 16 students.
 The College was named the Indian Forest College and was located in one of the blocks of the main building of the Institute.